L13/vscode-projects/README.md

 * `Rename` - Rename a favorite group.
 * `Delete` - Delete a favorite group or a favorite group and all favorites in a group.

+### Quick Menu for Favorites

+* `Click` - Open a favorite folder, workspace or project.
+If `l13Projects.openInNewWindow` is true the workspace opens in a new window or all workspaces in a group open in new windows.

 ### Workspaces

 * `Click` - Open a folder, workspace or project.
 If `l13Projects.openInNewWindow` is true the project opens in a new window.
+* Tooltip shows path of the workspace.

 ### Workspaces Context Icons